 I have not eaten Baja Fish Tacos in almost 10 years!, would you believe that?…No?, me neither.

 Recreating a craving from a memory of flavor could be a little daunting.
-I did not wanted to even attempt to relay into my 10 year taste buds memories to try to replicate these unique Baja tacos.
+I did not want to even attempt to relay into my 10-year taste buds memories to try to replicate these unique Baja tacos.

 So I opted for a 360 degree of separation alternative recipe to tease and ease up my Fish Taco craving.
 I made these Black Sesame Seared Tuna Tacos.
-Sometimes my tastebuds act in a mischievous ways.
-On these tacos I opted to seared Ahi Tuna steaks covered in Black sesame seeds instead of the deep frying battered fish.
+Sometimes my taste buds act in mischievous ways.
+On these tacos, I opted to seared Ahi Tuna steaks covered in Black sesame seeds instead of the deep frying battered fish.